Online Courses: FAQ

 No. Beginners are welcome, and beginning writers will be guided through the writing process as the class progresses.

-What interaction will I have with my instructor and with other students in the class?
+How much interaction can I expect to have with my instructor and with other students in the class?

-I’m only interested in getting the instructor’s feedback on my work—do I have to participate in the online discussions or the Group Review?
+I’m only interested in getting the instructor’s feedback on my work—do I have to participate in the online discussions or the peer critiques?

 What kind of feedback can I expect from my instructor?

-For each of the three major assignments you will receive a detailed written critique from your instructor.
-In addition, some instructors assign shorter weekly exercises for which they provide a brief response.
-Instructors choose weekly readings and post their own written lectures.
-Finally, students are always welcome to email the instructor at any point during the ten-week course with additional questions.
+For each long assignment, you will receive detailed feedback from your instructor—both in-line comments addressing tone, dialogue, word choice, etc., and bigger-picture comments about how the writing is working as a whole.
+In addition to longer assignments, some instructors assign shorter weekly exercises for which they provide a brief response.
+Finally, students are always welcome to private message the instructor at any point during the course with additional questions.

 I'm going to be away for part of the time that the class is in session—does this mean I shouldn't take the class?

-If you will only miss one or two weeks of class, this does not pose a problem; you can plan ahead and submit the assignments for those weeks before you leave (or, if you choose, omit them).
+If you will only miss one or two weeks of a ten-week class, this does not pose a problem; you can reach out to your instructor to submit the assignments ahead of time (or, if you choose, omit them).
 You should let your instructor know at the beginning of the class which weeks you will miss.
-If you think that you will have to miss more than two weeks of class (meaning that there will be more than two weeks when you will not have internet access), it is probably best to wait for another session.
+If you think that you will have to miss more than two weeks of class (meaning that there will be more than two weeks when you will not have internet access), it is probably best to wait for another term.

-Will the work I write in these classes be published in Creative Nonfiction?
+Will the work I write in these classes be published in Creative Nonfiction or True Story?

 What is your refund policy?